nebaughman/DriveUp/README.md

 ## Running

 PicUp is a command-line only application, bundled into a JAR file.
-The [Java Runtime Environment (JRE)](https://java.com/) is required (not included).
+The [Java Runtime Environment (JRE)](https://java.com/) is required (not included) to execute the application JAR file.
 Run PicUp like this:

 ```bash
 java -jar picup-VERSION-all.jar [OPTIONS]